The Swedish Materials Science Beamline

 By answering such materials specific questions, innovation and development of new and improved materials in all fields will follow, addressing societal challenges within the fields of energy, environment, health, transportation, and information technology, which all are important business areas for Swedish industries.
 Advanced materials characterization is therefore a key driver behind most major technological advances and breakthroughs.

-Development of new and improved materials almost always contributes to the fulfilment of several of the United Nations’ Sustainable Development Goals, directly and indirectly.
+Development of new and improved materials almost always contributes to the fulfillment of several of the United Nations’ Sustainable Development Goals, directly and indirectly.

 The Swedish materials science beamline, with its particular capacity of time- and space-resolved in situ and in operando studies, is an extremely powerful tool to study real world materials under real world conditions.
 The Swedish materials science beamline at PETRA III, therefore gives national added values by creating opportunities in the Swedish industrial sector as well as an in-depth scientific understanding to provide technical solutions for present and future grand challenges.